mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 }
 ```

-The marshalling happens inside the low-level client, where the function
+The marshaling happens inside the low-level client, where the function
-`NewRequest` accepts whatever input option as interface, and marshals it as the
+`NewRequest` accepts whatever input option as an interface, and marshals it as the
 request body.
 This is handled by the built-in package "encoding/json" in Go.
 The
 function also sets the media type as "application/json" to let the server knows
-the type of the content.
+the type of content.

 ```go
 // file: gitlab.go